ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: fetch_offset

     Offset in samples to start fetching data within each record.
-The offset is applied relative to  NISCOPE_ATTR_FETCH_RELATIVE_TO.The offset can be positive or negative.
+The offset is applied relative to  :py:data:`niscope.Session.fetch_relative_to`.The offset can be positive or negative.
     Default Value: 0

     The following table lists the characteristics of this property.